 If you travel into London Victoria with Southern Railway, you’ll know the feeling: you step off the train hungry, surrounded by chain cafés and fast-food counters, wondering if there’s anywhere nearby that feels a little more personal.

 The good news?
-London Victoria has quietly become one of central London’s most interesting foodie centres, full of independent lunch spots that are perfect for a quick bite, a relaxed catch-up, or a takeaway before your next train.
+London Victoria is full of independent lunch spots that are perfect for a quick bite, a relaxed catch-up, or a takeaway before your next train.

 Whether you’re arriving from the south for a day out in the capital, meeting friends in a central location, or working in one of the offices nearby, here’s your insider guide to the best lunch spots around London Victoria.